 Increase the system's capacity for diagnosis, treatment, services and supports for individuals with ASD across the lifespan.
-Place 2016 goals and mention ongoing work on 2015 goals as they are ongoing.
-(In 2015: Policy in place which delivers immediate access to treatment and services based on failed autism screening.)
+In 2016: The Commission will continue its efforts to put a policy in place which delivers immediate access to treatment and services based on failed autism screening.
+The Commission will work to compile and publish service standards for children age 0-6 and 7-14 living with ASD and research, identify, and advocate for alternative approaches to providing ASD services in rural communities.